MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/storage/Get-StorageSubSystem.md

 Storage Spaces on SRV1                  Healthy                                 OK
 ```

-This example returns only the StorageSubsystem object for the Storage Spaces provider.
+This example returns only the StorageSubSystem object for the Storage Spaces provider.

 ### Example 3: Get all unhealthy storage subsystems
 ```